 The College administers a variety of tests, inventories, surveys and profiles.
 The Admissions Office offers the ACT to be used in the admissions process for students who have applied to Cabarrus College.
-All diploma, associate and baccalaureate degree seeking students are required to take the ETS Proficiency Profile as part of their orientation to the College and again at the end of the semester in which the student anticipates graduation.
 Students are requested to participate in surveys throughout the academic year as part of the College's institutional effectiveness to identify factors that influence graduate and undergraduate academic success and satisfaction.